Hydrogenation: Homogeneous catalysts

-Thermodynamics and mechanism
+Thermodynamics

-The addition of hydrogen to double or triple bonds in hydrocarbons is a type of redox reaction that can be thermodynamically favorable.
-For example, the addition of hydrogen to ethene has a Gibbs free energy change of -101 kJ·mol^{−1}, which is highly exothermic.
-In the hydrogenation of vegetable oils and fatty acids, for example, the heat released, about 25 kcal per mole (105 kJ/mol), is sufficient to raise the temperature of the oil by 1.6–1.7 °C per iodine number drop.
+The addition of hydrogen to double or triple bonds in hydrocarbons is quite favorable thermodynamically.
+For example, the addition of hydrogen to ethylene has a Gibbs free energy change of -101 kJ.mol-1, which is highly exergonic.
+In the hydrogenation of vegetable oils and fatty acids, for example, the heat released, about 25 kcal per mole (105 kJ/mol), is sufficient to raise the temperature of the oil by 1.6-1.7 C per iodine number drop.

 However, the reaction rate for most hydrogenation reactions is negligible in the absence of catalysts.
 The mechanism of metal-catalyzed hydrogenation of alkenes and alkynes has been extensively studied.
 First of all isotope labeling using deuterium confirms the regiochemistry of the addition: